 Živković played a key part in the under-20 team winning the 2015 World Cup.
 He finished the tournament with two goals and two assists to his name.
 It was anticipated he’d be the poster boy for that group of players taking the senior squad by storm.
 Three years later he has just seven full caps to his name.

 While many had hoped he’d stay in an attempt to make Partizan a force in Europe once more, Živković always had one eye on the door.
 His first contract with the club, which he signed in the summer of 2013, was a long drawn out process.
-The move to make him captain was a calculated gamble done almost to guilt him into staying in Serbia.
+The move to make him captain was a calculated gamble made almost to guilt him into staying in Serbia.

 A little over five months later, and just six days before his 20th birthday, the attacker put pen to paper on a deal with Benfica.
 According to reports, he rejected offers from Liverpool, who had brought compatriot Marko Grujić to the club in the same window, Spurs and Manchester City to join the Portuguese champions.